• Home

 ➡️ Leave it for 8 hours at room temperature, from morning to evening, or until the next day, so the cake absorbs the syrup well and the flavors infuse.

-➡️ After this resting time, fill with chocolate ganache and place in the freezer for 2 hours before covering with the warm Rocher glaze.
+➡️ After this resting time, fill with chocolate ganache and place in the freezer for 2 hours before covering it with warm rocher glaze.

 Super moist marble cake with chocolate Rocher glaze.